elastic/kibana/packages/kbn-i18n/GUIDELINE.md

   `The following dialogue box indicates progress.
 You can close it and the process will continue to run in the background.`

-  If this sentence is separated it’s possible that the context of the `'it'` in `'close it'` will be lost.
+  If this group of sentences is separated it’s possible that the context of the `'it'` in `'close it'` will be lost.